Becker's ASC Review—September 3, 2010

 4. An infection prevention specialist is dedicated to the operating room.

-5. Patients have minimal exposure to contaminants because they are isolated from the environment by a Plexigas enclosure during surgery.
+5. Patients have minimal exposure to contaminants because they are isolated from the environment by a Plexiglas enclosure during surgery.

 6. Post-surgery, operating rooms and instruments are meticulously cleaned.